arthurfiorette/steam-trader/README.md

 2. If you are thinking of hosting it on any hosting platform, use the docker implementation to your advantage and host it easily.
 Maybe you will need to change the volumes at the **docker-compose** file.

-3. Or, in the most complicated way, you must have **Node.JS** installed on your pc.
+3. Or, in the most complicated way, you must have **Node.JS** installed on your PC.

 - To start the server, open the app folder, install and compile by running `npm install` and after `npm run build`.
 Start by running `npm start`.
 - To start the web page, open the web folder, install with `npm install` and build running `npm run build` and `npm run build:server`.
 Start by running `npm start`.